local C launcher · pinned artifacts · shell out of the trust boundary

 3. Pin the exact target path and fill in real hashes with bondage hash-file.

-4. Run bondage verify, then bondage argv, then bondage exec.
+4. Run bondage verify, then bondage chain, then bondage exec.

 5. Only then add a shell wrapper that does nothing except call bondage exec.